craigphicks/pytorch-permutations-randperm-vs-argsort-rand/README.md

 - else
   - use the form `randperm(K)`

 > *\* Note 1: The PyTorch documentation for `randint` parameters says "high (int) – One above the highest integer to be drawn from the distribution."
 Therefore, we would expect the setting `high=2^{31}` to be appropriate.
-However, this has been found to lead to errors in some PyTorch versions, which is avoid by subtracting 1*
+However, this has been found to lead to errors in some PyTorch versions, which is avoided by subtracting 1*

 <a name="additional-considerations"></a>
 ## 7. Additional Considerations